On Friday, October 4, 2019 Henry (Hank) Otto Taylor Jr, loving father of eight children, passed away at the age of 72.

 Hank was preceded in death by his father, Henry, mother, Goldie, sisters Bonnie, Virginia, and Sarah.
 He is survived by his eight children, Michelle (Mark) Keszler of Bridgeport, Gail (Willis) Beyer of Bridgeport, Holly (Marcus) Widener of Bridgeport, Brian (Sara) Taylor of Chadron, Amanda (Mark) Haller of Rushville, Angela (Lonnie) Olsen of Black Hawk, SD, Aaron (Kayley) Taylor of Hay Springs, Nathan (Sunny) Taylor of Anna, TX.
 Along with sisters Elizabeth, Judy and Mary, several cousins, 25 grandchildren and 9 great grandchildren.

-To send flowers to Henry "Hank" Otto Taylor's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Henry "Hank" Otto Taylor, please visit our floral store.